deliveroo/deliveroo.engineering/_posts/2019-01-31-moving-from-ruby-to-rust.md

 * running computation, calculating assignments
 * saving/sending assignments

-Loading data and saving data phases scale pretty much linearly depending on the dataset size, while computation phase (which we moved to Rust) has an higher-order polynomial component in it.
+Loading data and saving data phases scale pretty much linearly depending on the dataset size, while the computation phase (which we moved to Rust) has an higher-order polynomial component in it.
 We are less worried about the loading/saving data phases, and we didn't prioritise speeding up those phases yet.
-While still having loading data and sending data back parts of the Dispatcher written in Ruby, total dispatch time was significantly reduced: for example, total dispatch time in one of our larger zones dropped from ~4 sec to 0.8 sec.
+While loading data and sending data back were still parts of the Dispatcher written in Ruby, the total dispatch time was significantly reduced: for example, in one of our larger zones it dropped from ~4 sec to 0.8 sec.

 <figure>
 ![Total dispatch time](/images/posts/moving-from-ruby-to-rust/total_dispatch_time.png)
 </figure>

 Out of those 0.8 seconds, roughly 0.2 seconds were spent in Rust, in the computation phase.
 This means 0.6 second is a Ruby/DB overhead of loading data and sending assignments to riders.
-It looks like the dispatch cycle is only 5 times quicker now, but actually, the computation phase in this example time was reduced from ~3.4sec to 0.2sec, which is 17x speedup.
+It looks like the dispatch cycle is only 5 times quicker now, but actually, the computation phase in this example time was reduced from ~3.4sec to 0.2sec, which is a 17x speedup.

 <figure>
 ![Computation phase time](/images/posts/moving-from-ruby-to-rust/computation_time.png)
 </figure>

-Keep in mind, that Rust code is almost a 1:1 copy of the Ruby in terms of the implementation, and we didn't add any additional optimisations (like caching, avoiding copying memory in some cases), so there is still room for the improvement.
+Keep in mind, that Rust code is almost a 1:1 copy of the Ruby code in terms of the implementation, and we didn't add any additional optimisations (like caching, avoiding copying memory in some cases), so there is still room for improvement.

 ## Conclusion